-- v.
-Limitations of the sampling process and all other occurrence at the time of study, which may affect the results; - vi.
-Photographs and drawings of all relevant aspects of the operation; and - vii.
-The state of operation of facilities at the time of measurement, including planned and unplanned shutdowns, production levels and achievement of design capacity, identification of release point, source of release and substances being released. - 15.4 Comply with any lawful directions given by the EPA from time-to-time in furtherance of the implementation of any international or other obligations for the environmental protection. - 15.5 Inform the Agency prior to or within thirty (30) days of any change of name or ownership of the operation. - 15.6 Notify the Agency within twenty-one (21) days in event of bankruptcy, liquidation or receivership of the Permit Holder or if the Company becomes a party to an amalgamation. - Notify the EPA within forty-five (45) minutes of the occurrence of any environmental emergencies such as a sudden disaster, accident, natural, technological or human induced factors that cause or threaten to cause severe environmental damage as well as harm to human health or livelihood. - 15.8 Report to the Agency any non-compliance(s) with the Environmental Permit: - 15.8.1 Within twenty-four (24) hours of the time the Holder of the Environmental Permit becomes aware of the non-compliance, the anticipated manner in which it may endanger human health or the environment. - 15.8.2 Within seventy-two (72) hours, submit to the Agency a written report containing a description of the non-compliance, its cause and the period of non-compliance including exact dates and time. - 15.8.3 Submit a report to the Agency indicating the reasons and the anticipated time it is expected to continue if the non-compliance has not been corrected. - 15.9 Implement relevant measures/agreements to avoid conflicts with other land users/communities.
-Conflicts should be reported to the relevant authorities if they occur.
+- ii.
+The date, place/location, time, weather conditions, techniques and methods used in sampling: - The date the measurements were compiled or analyzed and the names of iii. the individuals who compiled the information; - Observations, readings, calculations, benchmarks, bench data, the results iv. of analyses; - Limitations of the sampling process and all other occurrence at the time V. of study, which may affect the results; - Photographs and drawings of all relevant aspects of the operation; and vi. - The state of operation of facilities at the time of measurement, including vii. planned and unplanned shutdowns, production levels and achievement of design capacity, identification of release point, source of release and substances being released. - Comply with any lawful directions given by the EPA from time-to-time in 15.3 furtherance of the implementation of any international or other obligations for the environmental protection. - Inform the Agency prior to or within thirty (30) days of any change of name or 15.4 ownership of the operation. - 15.5 Notify the Agency within twenty-one (21) days in event of bankruptcy, liquidation or receivership of the Permit Holder or if the Company becomes a party to an amalgamation. - 15.6 Notify the EPA within forty-five (45) minutes of the occurrence of any environmental emergencies such as a sudden disaster, accident, natural, technological or human induced factors that cause or threaten to cause severe environmental damage as well as harm to human health or livelihood. - Report to the Agency any non-compliance(s) with the Environmental Permit: 15.7 - 15.7.1 Within twenty-four (24) hours of the time the Holder of the Environmental Permit becomes aware of the non-compliance, the anticipated manner in which it may endanger human health or the environment.